The 7 Most Toxic Fish You Should Avoid To Protect Your Bones And Your Health (And Which You Should Eat Instead)

 Please don’t misunderstand – the seven varieties listed above are by no means intended to discourage you from eating fish and seafood.
 There are far more bone-smart fish to choose from that are not on this list.

-In fact, salmon is a Foundation Food on the Save Our Bones Program.
+In fact, salmon is a Foundation Food on the Osteoporosis Reversal Program.
 Its high oil content makes it highly anti-inflammatory, and it is one of the few food sources of Vitamin D.

 Yes, salmon and all seafood are acidifying, but like other acidifying, bone-nourishing foods such as walnuts, cranberries, and blueberries, seafood definitely has a place in a bone-building diet.
 The key, of course, is balance – when you eat a seafood dish, balance it with alkalizing side dishes such as quinoa, fresh salad, alkalizing fruits, or steamed vegetables.